kreneskyp/ixian/README.md

-# Powershovel
+# Ixian

-Powershovel is a modular task tool written in python3.
+Ixian is a modular task tool written in python3.
 It is intended to be a replacement for Make, emulating and expanding on some of it's most useful features.

 ## Installation

-TODO: Not in pypi yet but eventually...

 ```
-pip install powershovel
+pip install ixian
 ```

 ## Basic Usage